mnasir79/PCPB/README.md

 ![Clipboard01.jpg](https://bitbucket.org/repo/6pxRex/images/448113993-Clipboard01.jpg)

 * Environment: either mypurecloud.com (US & Canada), mypurecloud.ie (EMEA), mypurecloud.jp (Japan), mypurecloud.com.au (Australia) or ininsca.com (development - internal to ININ only)
-* Client Id: Your oAuth client id from the oAuth page under Admin/Integrations in your PureCloud org
+* Client Id: Your oAuth client ID from the oAuth page under Admin/Integrations in your PureCloud org

 ![Clipboard04.jpg](https://bitbucket.org/repo/6pxRex/images/2283939741-Clipboard04.jpg)

-* Client Secret: Your oAuth client secret
+* Client Secret: Your oAuth Client Secret
 * Timer: used to indicate the duration between 2 polls.
 Depending on the number of groups you have in PureCloud, having a value of less than 5000 (5 seconds) can cause high-CPU usage.
 A value of 10000 (10 seconds) is recommended.

 CIC